-Tucatinib in combination with trastuzumab and Xeloda (capecitabine) improves outcomes for women with locally advanced unresectable or metastatic HER2-positive breast cancer compared to treatment with trastuzumab and Xeloda alone.
+Tucatinib in combination with Herceptin (trastuzumab) and Xeloda (capecitabine) improves outcomes for women with locally advanced unresectable or metastatic HER2-positive breast cancer compared to treatment with Herceptin and Xeloda alone.

 About HER2-Positive Breast Cancer

 Patients with HER2-positive breast cancer have cancer with high levels of a protein called human epidermal growth factor receptor 2 (HER2) which promotes the aggressive spread of cancer cells.
 Between 15 and 20 percent of individuals with breast cancer are HER2-positive.
 There are several approved treatments for HER2-positive breast cancer but currently no approved therapies demonstrating progression-free survival or overall survival benefit for the treatment of patients with HER2-positive metastatic breast cancer after progression on T-DM1.
 (1,2,3)

 Tucatinib is a tyrosine kinase inhibitor drug that is highly selective for HER2 without significant inhibition of EGFR.
 Inhibition of EGFR is associated with significant side effects including skin rash and diarrhea.
 HER2 is a growth factor receptor that is over expressed in multiple cancers, including breast, colorectal and gastric cancers.
 HER2 mediates cell growth, differentiation, and survival.
 Tucatinib has been granted orphan drug designation by the FDA for the treatment of breast cancer patients with brain metastases.

 The HER2CLIMB clinical trial compared tucatinib in combination with Herceptin and Xeloda to treatment with Herceptin and Xeloda alone in patients with locally advanced or metastatic HER2-positive breast cancer who were previously treated with Herceptin, pertuzumab and T-DM1 in 612 patients.